MapleLeafMakers/KlipperOnLePotato/README.md

 git clone https://github.com/th33xitus/kiauh.git
 ```

-this will clone the latest version of the kiauh script into to `kiauh` folder in your home directory (/home/pi/kiauh in our case)
+this will clone the latest version of the kiauh script into to `kiauh` folder in your home directory (/home/pi/kiauh in our case).

-to execute kiauh run `./kiauh/kiauh.sh` and you will be presented with a menu similar to this:
+To execute kiauh run `./kiauh/kiauh.sh` and you will be presented with a menu similar to this:

 ![kiauh](images/kiauh_main.png)